top of page

 Payment apps

-The IRS has delayed the $600 reporting threshold for third-party platforms like Venmo and PayPal until 2025.
-This means your 2023 income from those platforms won't be automatically reported unless you exceed the existing $20,000 or 200 transaction threshold.
-However, you should still track your income for accurate tax reporting.
+The IRS has delayed the $600 reporting threshold for third-party platforms like Venmo and PayPal until 2026 (this does not apply to Zelle).
+This means your 2024 income from those platforms won't be automatically reported unless you exceed the $5,000 threshold.
+The payment platforms will issue you a Form 1099-K if you receive payments totaling $5,000 or more in 2024, regardless of the number of transactions.
+Whichever platform you use, you should always track your income for accurate tax reporting.

 The Corporate Transparency Act (CTA)